You might not know this, but when it comes to beauty products, you need to invest in a menopause kit to deal with the changes your body is undergoing.

-The menopause is also associated with a dramatic downturn in collagen production.
-How does this affect your teeth?
+Menopause is also associated with a dramatic downturn in collagen production.
+But how does this affect your teeth?
 Well, the connective tissue which holds our teeth in place is primarily composed of collagen.
 As collagen levels drop, our gums can literally ‘lose their grip’ on our teeth.
 So what can you do about it?

 Rethink your dental hygiene

 Brushing your teeth properly is more important than ever.
-Book an appointment to see a hygienist for a technique refresher – and don’t forget to take your own toothbrush along.
+Book an appointment to see a hygienist for a technique refresher – don’t forget to take your own toothbrush along!

-Following fluoride’s classification as a neurotoxin by The Lancet, many women are seeking natural alternatives to conventional toothpastes.
+Following fluoride’s classification as a neurotoxin by Lancet laboratories, many women are seeking natural alternatives to conventional toothpastes.
 Most dentists remain dubious, however, and advise sticking to products containing fluoride in order to maintain enamel strength.